 - Data from reputable sources and scientific methodology were used to develop the Fitness Index rankings to increase its validity and reliability;

-- To help guide community action, areas of excellence for each metro are shown, along with improvement priority areas (where the rating is worse than 20% of the target goal);
+- To help guide community action, areas of excellence for each city are shown, along with improvement priority areas;

-- ACSM will provide technical assistance to metro areas to initiate locally driven health improvement efforts.
+- ACSM will provide technical assistance to cities to initiate locally driven health improvement efforts.

 The data included in the rankings must meet the following criteria to be included:

-- Measured recently and reported by a reputable agency or organization
+- Reported by a reputable agency or organization

 - Available to the public

 - Measured routinely and provided in a timely fashion